-Mode of Baptism.-Seventh-day Adventists believe in baptism by immersion; they practice this method only.
+Mode of Baptism. - Seventh-day Adventists believe in baptism by immersion; they practice this method only.
 When a person acknowledges his lost state as a sinner, sincerely repents of his sins, and experiences conversion, he may, when properly instructed, be accepted as a proper candidate for baptism and church membership.

-Ministers Thoroughly to Instruct Candidates Previous to Baptism.-A minister should not present any candidate for baptism and church membership until he can satisfy the church by a public examination that the candidate has been well instructed and is ready to take such a step (see p.
+Ministers Thoroughly to Instruct Candidates Previous to Baptism. - A minister should not present any candidate for baptism and church membership until he can satisfy the church by a public examination that the candidate has been well instructed and is ready to take such a step (see p.
 61).
 In churches where frequent baptisms might reduce the significance of a public examination, an alternative plan should be observed.
-The minister's work is not completed until he has thoroughly instructed the candidates, until they are familiar with all points of the faith and hence prepared to assume the responsibilities of church membership.
+The minister's work is not completed until he has thoroughly instructed the candidates, and they are familiar with and committed to all fundamental beliefs and related practices of the church and are prepared to assume the responsibilities of church membership.
 Our churches should insist on the application of this as a guiding principle in the reception of new members.
 Our churches, through the church board, should insist that candidates be instructed individually and, in addition, wherever possible, that they be taught in a baptismal class.

 "The test of discipleship is not brought to bear as closely as it should be upon those who present themselves for baptism.
-It should be understood whether they are simply taking the name of Seventhday Adventists, or whether they are taking their stand on the Lord's side, to come out from the world and be separate, and touch not the unclean thing.
+It should be understood whether they are simply taking the name of Seventh-day Adventists, or whether they are taking their stand on the Lord's side, to come out from the world and be separate, and touch not the unclean thing.
 Before baptism there should be a thorough inquiry as to the experience of the candidates.
 Let this inquiry be made, not in a cold and distant way, but kindly, tenderly, pointing the new converts to the Lamb of God that taketh away the sin of the world.
 Bring the requirements of the gospel to bear upon the candidates for baptism."-Ibid., pp. 95, 96.